-- The Fertility Corporation cc will provide all employees and other users with the information they need to carry out their responsibilities in an as effective and efficient manner as possible.
+The Fertility Corporation cc will provide all employees and other users with the information they need to carry out their responsibilities in an as an effective and efficient manner as possible.

-- Access to Confidential, Restricted and Protected information will be limited to authorised persons whose job responsibilities require it, as determined by the data owner or their designated representative.
+Access to Confidential, Restricted and Protected information will be limited to authorized persons whose job responsibilities require it, as determined by the data owner or their designated representative.
 Requests for access permission to be granted, changed or revoked must be made in writing.

-- Access control methods include logon access rights, Windows share and NTFS permissions, user account privileges, server and workstation access rights, firewall permissions, IIS intranet/extranet authentication rights, SQL database rights, isolated networks and other methods as necessary.
+Access control methods include login access rights, Windows share and NTFS permissions, user account privileges, server and workstation access rights, firewall permissions, IIS intranet/extranet authentication rights, SQL database rights, isolated networks and other methods as necessary.

-- A formal process shall be conducted at regular intervals by system owners and data owners in conjunction with IT Services to review users’ access rights.
-The review shall be logged and IT Services shall sign off the review to give authority for users’ continued access rights.
+A formal process shall be conducted at regular intervals by system owners and data owners in conjunction with IT Services to review users’ access rights.
+The review shall be logged, and IT Services shall sign off on the review to give authority for users’ continued access rights.